bictorv/chaosnet-bridge/NCP.md

 # Usage

 The NCP opens a named local ("unix") socket for letting user programs interact with Chaosnet.
 To try it out, use `nc -U /tmp/chaos_stream`.
-There is also [a special verion of supdup.c](supdup-patch.tar) to try a "real" protocol.
+There is also [a special verion of supdup.c](supdup-patch.tar) to try a "real" protocol, and [a simple demo program for connectionless protocols](hostat.c).

 Example:
 ```